Kush2004agar/Grammar-scoring-engine/README.md

 Yeah, the correlation is basically zero.
 That's... not ideal.
 But the MAE is decent—we're usually within 0.6 points, which isn't the worst thing in the world.
 The model definitely needs work, but it's a start.

-**What we built:**
-- Ridge Regression (simple but you can actually understand it)
-- 23 different grammar features (error counts, sentence stuff, etc.)
-- Trained on 409 examples (not a ton, but it's what we had)
-- Tested 5 different ways to make sure we're not just lucky
+What we built: Ridge Regression (simple but you can actually understand it), 23 different grammar features, trained on 409 examples, tested 5 different ways to make sure we're not just lucky.

 ![Score Distribution](docs/images/score_distribution.png)